ViewComponent/view_component/docs/index.md

 ## Design philosophy

-ViewComponent is designed to integrate as seamlessly as possible [with Rails](https://rubyonrails.org/doctrine/), with the [least surprise](https://www.artima.com/intv/ruby4.html).
+ViewComponent is designed to integrate with Rails as seamlessly as possible, with the [least surprise](https://www.artima.com/intv/ruby4.html).

 ## Contributors

-ViewComponent is built by:
+ViewComponent is built by over a hundred members of the community, including:

 <img src="https://avatars.githubusercontent.com/asgerb?s=64" alt="asgerb" width="32" />
 <img src="https://avatars.githubusercontent.com/bbugh?s=64" alt="bbugh" width="32" />